-During my years in the classroom, I often used the month of September and part of October re-teaching the previous year’s skills while implementing the current year’s curriculum.
+During my years in the classroom, I often used the month of September and the first few weeks of October re-teaching the previous year’s skills while implementing the current year’s curriculum.
 Although it was an arduous balancing act, it was a necessary endeavor.
-Some of my students spent their summer traveling, going to camp, and participating in various types of educational activities.
-Regular reading was a part of their summer.
-Yet there were far too many students who were not as fortunate.
+Many of my students spent their summer traveling, going to camp, and participating in various non-academic activities.
+In addition, many students did not read over the summer.
+These and other factors caused my students to be ill-prepared for the new school year.

-Educators, parents, the local community, and policy makers must continue to diminish the loss of learning by developing and implementing various strategies.
+Educators, parents, the local community, and policy makers must continue to diminish the loss of learning by developing and implementing various strategies to meet the academic needs of all children.
 We are all responsible.
+Consider the following suggestions.

 Summer programs summer learning experiences (formerly known as summer school).
 Attendance is often voluntary and the neediest students do not always participate.
 Programs must be engaging, incorporate remediation, provide enrichment and, include fun activities and field trips.